tonychu805/tonychu805/README.md

 **Results:** Logistic Regression has the highest predictive power to detect credit card fraud with 95.42% accuracy.

+## Small Projects
+In this section, I will list smaller scale data analytics projects and exercises.

 ## Writings & Notes(Notion)